+EXECUTIVE DIRECTORS

-EXECUTIVE DIRECTORS Name of director Position within the company's structure Profile Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
+Name of director Position within the company's structure Profile

+Throughout his career, Bruce has shown great skill in the management and development of existing companies as well as in their expansion into new markets, at both domestic and international level and is highly valued for his strategic reasoning and his capacity to develop and execute systems and processes with the successful attainment of short and long-term goals.
 Bruce holds the post of co-CEO and is also a member of the Board of Directors of Fluidra.

 Total number of executive directors 2

-Total number of executive directors 2 % of total board 16.67
+% of total board 16.67